 The little house I lived in was a simple A-frame painted yellow with white trim and a screened-in porch in front to keep the mosquitos at bay.
 The small square of yard you had to pass to get to the front door had no grass.
 It had been torn up and replaced with rounded pebbles by the landlord.
 Easier to maintain, less work.
 The flowers in the wooden window boxes had all died years before and were never replaced.
 Once they would pop in the warmer weather – purple lilies, red tulips, yellow daisies – but they had become just boxes of dirt and soil, baking dry in the hot sun.

 All the while the Ocean was there, right beside us, silently taking the Earth away.

-This post originally published on Apr 3, 2013
+This post was originally published on Apr 3, 2013